Surplus procedure

+It can be generalized to more than 2 people, and to dividing many kinds of goods, and is strategyproof.
+For 3 or more people it is not always possible to achieve a division that is both equitable and envy-free.

 A generalization of the surplus procedure called the equitable procedure (EP) achieves a form of equitability.
 Equitability and envy-freeness can be incompatible for 3 or more players.

 Criticisms of the paper

 There have been a few criticisms of aspects of the paper.
 In effect the paper should cite a weaker form of Pareto optimality and suppose the measures are always strictly positive.